AceEvann/Studies-Projects/JavaScript/Introduction/Milk-Bottle-Robot/README.md

 # Milk Bottle Robot

-### Change the code bellow to take money instead of bottles.
-Calculate the number of bottles the robot is able to buy and the exchage he will give you at the end:
+### Change the code below to take money instead of bottles.
+Calculate the number of bottles the robot is able to buy and the exchange he will give you at the end:

 *function getMilk(bottles) { <br/>
     console.log("leaveHouse"); <br/>